Project 4: Defeat Learners

 Also implement the best_4_dt() function such that when the generated dataset is passed to both learners, the DTLearner performs significantly better than the LinRegLearner (see rubric below for specific performance details).

 Each dataset must include no fewer than 2 and no more than 10 features (or “X”) columns.
 The dataset must contain 1 target (or “Y”) column.
 The Y column must contain real numbers.
+Y values may not be hard-coded and must be generated by the X value.
 Each dataset must contain no fewer than 10 and no more than 1000 examples (i.e., rows).
 While you are free to determine these sizes, they may not vary between generated datasets.

 3.3 Implement the author() function (Up to 10 point penalty)